- 1 NBFC Regulation Requirements in India

 - Apply for registration

-- Applicant has to file an online application with the RBI
+- An applicant has to file an online application with the RBI

 - On successful submission, a CARN (reference number) will get generated to facilitate inquiry in the future.